tkiat/my-writings-public/blog/rational-worldview/general/better-society-need-drm.md

-# Not All DRMs are Bad for Users' Freedom.
+# Not All DRMs Are Bad for Users' Freedom.
 We Need Them for a Better Society.

 DRM stands for Digital Rights Management.
 It is a technology that puts some restrictions on the usage of digital content.
 A DRMed ebook bought from Amazon prevents a user from reading an ebook without an Amazon client.
 A DRMed game bought from Ubisoft must be started using its client.
 These DRM adders intend to prevent illegal distributed copies.
 By contrast, DRM-free media allow you to put it into any device you like given that it supports the media format.